-LSU Board of Supervisors

-Attn:

-Baton Rouge, Louisiana

-Re: ("Organization") Annual Compliance Certificate

-Members of the LSU Board of Supervisors:

-In my capacity as the Chief Executive Officer (or other authorized officer) of , I am writing to confirm that after making reasonable and appropriate inquiries, to the best of my knowledge, information and belief, the following information is true and correct as of the date of this letter:
+Date of Supervisors ge, Louisiana Re: ("Organization") nual Compliance Certificate Members o of the LSU Board of Supervisors: ln my capacity as the Chief Executive Officer (or other authorized officer) of, I am writing to confirm that after making reasonable and appropriate inquiries, to the best the date of of my knowledge, information and belief, the following information is true and correct as of 1.
 The Organization is required to obtain an annual financial audit in accordance with La.
 R.S.
 17:3390.
-The annual financial audit for the fiscal year ending , conducted by an independent auditor, has been completed and a copy was provided to the Legislative Auditor with a copy to your office by letter dated ;
+The annual financial audit for the fiscal year ending, conducted by an independent auditor, has been completed and a copy was provided to the Legislative Auditor with a copy to your office by letter dated; OR The Organization is exempt from the annual audit requirements of La.

-OR

-The Organization is exempt from the annual audit requirements of La.
 R.S.
 17:3390, and copies of the Organization's exemption certificate and sworn financial statement prepared in accordance with La.
 R.S.
-17:3390D(3)(a)-(c), were provided to the Legislative Auditor with a copy to your office by letter dated ;

-2. The Organization's annual tax return for the tax year was completed and filed with IRS on and a copy was delivered to your office by letter dated

-OR IF APPLICABLE

-The Organization has requested an extension through within which to file its annual tax return for the tax year, and a copy of the return will be provided to your office upon filing;

-3. A complete list of all active corporate affiliates and subsidiaries of the Organization as of this date and the purpose for which such entities have been formed is attached to this certificate as Schedule "1";
+17:3390D(3)(a)-(c), were provided to the Legislative Auditor with a copy to your office by letter dated; 2.
+The Organization's annual tax return for thetax year was completed and filed with IRS on and a copy was delivered to your office by letter dated; OR IF APPLICABLE The Organization has requested an extension throughwithin which to file its annual tax return for the tax year, and a copy of the return will be provided to your office upon filing; 3.
+A complete list of all active corporate affiliates and subsidiaries of the Organization as of this date and the purpose for which such entities have been formed is attached to this certificate as Schedule "1";